 Zone 3 — ceiling R 3.3, underfloor R 1.3

-You can check the R-value of new insulation by checking the product packaging.
+The R-value of new insulation is on the product packaging.
 For existing insulation, check in the ceiling or underfloor space as the R-value from the packaging may be stapled to a beam.
 You can also measure the thickness yourself or consult a professional insulation installer.
 Existing ceiling insulation that was installed before 1 July 2016 must be at least 120mm thick.

 Ceiling insulation that is less than 120mm thick is acceptable if the landlord can prove:

 - the insulation’s R-value met the minimum R-values (2.9 or 3.3 depending on the climate zone) when it was installed, and

 - the insulation’s thickness has not degraded by more than 30% (compared to when it was installed).

 Insulation must be installed in accordance with New Zealand Standard 4246:2016.

 All existing insulation must still be in reasonable condition to meet the requirements.
 This means there should be no mould, dampness, damage or gaps.